Registering Names and Armory

 • keep submission forms and documentation for a single item together, rather than intermixed with those of other items in the same envelope

-• keep copies of what you send: this allows us to re-create the submission package in case of problems in the post office.
+• keep copies of what you send: this allows us to re-create the submission package in case of problems in the post office or email inbox.

-• feel free to submit multiple submissions in the same envelope, as you wish
+• feel free to submit multiple submissions in the same envelope or email, as you wish

 DO NOT: